Erwood: Village name

 The name Erwood is of uncertain origin and is recorded in numerous forms over the centuries.
 It may derive from the rare cerwyd meaning 'stag' with subsequent anglicization to '-wood'.
 It is known in Welsh as Erwyd which may be a cymricization of Erwood.

 Village life

 The Erwood Community consists of the village, the two ancient parishes of Gwenddwr and Crickadarn, and the former Forestry Commission hamlet of Llaneglwys.

 The village is the centre of a flourishing branch of the Young Farmers' Club.

 The village shop and post office no longer exists, and of the two pubs one, The Erwood Inn, is now a family home.
-The Public Toilets in the village, open 24/7, are now cleaned and maintained by the local community.